 Rain gardens help to increase groundwater filtration that recharges aquifers, is valuable for birds, butterflies and can reduce pollutants that get into our waterways.
-Below are links to help you select the plants as well has how to create a rain garden in your yard.
+Below are links to help you plan, establish, select the plants and maintain your rain garden.

 Rain Barrels are a way to capture rain water from your roof to use on your plants instead of water from the hose, saving you money and helping the environment.
 Capturing rain runoff can potentially decrease pollution entering our rivers and Lake Michigan.
 You could also qualify for a one time credit on your water bill with installation of a rain barrel.
 Refer to the Stormwater Utility page for more details on potential credits.